gitkraken/vscode-gitlens/README.md

 [GitLens](https://gitlens.amod.io 'Learn more about GitLens') is an [open-source](https://github.com/eamodio/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) created by [Eric Amodio](https://www.amod.io 'Learn more about Eric').

 GitLens simply helps you **better understand code**.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to **gain further insights** as to how and why the code evolved.
-Explore the history and evolution of a codebase.
+Effortlessly explore the history and evolution of a codebase.

 While GitLens is **powerful and feature rich**, it is also [highly customizable](#gitlens-settings- 'Jump to the GitLens settings docs') to meet your specific needs &mdash; find code lens intrusive or the current line blame annotation distracting &mdash; no problem, it is quick and easy to turn them off or change how they behave via the built-in [_GitLens Settings_ editor](#configuration 'Jump to Configuration'), an **interactive editor** covering many of GitLens' powerful settings.
 While for more advanced customizations, refer to the [GitLens settings docs](#gitlens-settings- 'Jump to the GitLens settings docs') and edit your vscode [user settings](https://code.visualstudio.com/docs/getstarted/settings 'Open User settings').